-veeks?g this exercise?

-as the hard lest thing a bout this exer cise?
+What was the hardest thing about this exercise?

-What w

-What w

-/ journaling decrease your depression n symptoms?
+Did daily journaling decrease your depression symptoms?
 Why or why not?
 Explain.

 Loving Kindness Meditation

 The Loving Kindness Meditation is a simple exercise where you recite positive thoughts about yourself and others.
 Practicing this meditation can immediately improve your mood because it allows you to focus on the positive things in your life and your sense of purpose.